Copyright © 2012 Robert B. Thompson. All rights reserved.

 Since we know that we are speaking of Christ returning to life physically, then the above verse must be speaking of our coming to life physically.
 This shall take place when the Lord returns.

 Then cometh the end, when he shall deliver up the kingdom to God, even the Father; when he shall have abolished all rule and all authority and power.
 (I Corinthians 15:24)

 The doing away with all government that is not of Jesus Christ will finally be completely accomplished.
 This is the establishment of the Kingdom of God, the rule of God in Christ.
-It also is the spiritual fulfillment of the Jewish Day of Atonement, which has begun and will continue until the final resurrection and the coming down from Heaven of the new earth.
+It also is the spiritual fulfillment of the Jewish Day of Atonement, which has begun and will continue until the final resurrection and the coming down from Heaven of the new Jerusalem to the new earth.